nachocaru/xaprb.com/content/blog/2009-06-18-myisam-quote-of-the-day.md

 > I never realized just how terrible recovering MyISAM from a crash can be

 Sad but true &#8212; it can be pretty painful.
-This is one of the reasons I pretty much recommend InnoDB (okay, okay, XtraDB) for most data unless it&#8217;s read-only.
+This is one of the reasons I pretty much recommend InnoDB (okay, okay, XtraDB) for most data unless it's read-only.